yanickrochon/promise-events/README.md

   events.emit('asyncEvent', 'Hello async!').then(function (results) {
     console.log(results);
-    // results = [ 'Bye!' ]
+    // results = [ 'Bye!', undefined ]
   });

 });
 ```

-All listeners are executed using [`Promise.all`](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-promise.all), and empty results (listeners returning no result or `undefined`) are filtered out.
-This can be overridden by `events.setResultFilter(filter)`to specify a custom filter or `events.setResultFilter(null)` in order to return all return values, even empty ones.
+All listeners are executed using [`Promise.all`](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-promise.all).
+You can specify a filter function for the array of return values using `events.setResultFilter(filter)` (resp. `events.getResultFilter()` and `EventEmitter.defaultResultFilter`, analogous to `EventEmitter.defaultMaxListeners`).
 The order of the items in `results` is undefined.
 Therefore, the number of listeners and the order they are added to the emitter does not garantee the order or number of values returned when emitting an event; do not rely on `results` to determine a listener's return value.

 A call to `events.emit` will always resolve with an array if successful or be rejected with a single `Error` upon any failure, at any given time, for any number of listeners (i.e. the first error thrown will be passed to the rejection callback and all subsequent will be ignored).